jeff4/a7/src/pages/posts/61-pas-chap9.md

 1. Once again, the problem is finding the most efficient procedure that converges to the final result in the fewest number of steps.
 1. The design of the training algorithm is a further level of abstraction and problem-solving, which is distinct from the structure of the neural network.
 1. On this view, what many still call 'artificial intelligence' is just a technique of mathematical optimisation.

+### 26 JH Break

-1. This is still a case of bruteforce approximation, the logic of which has become even more 'brute' in large models featuring trillions of parameters.
+1. This is still a case of brute force approximation, the logic of which has become even more 'brute' in large models featuring trillions of parameters.
 1. Eventually, it is remarkable that at the heart of the most advanced techniques of 'artificial intelligence', one finds approximation procedures not dissimilar to those that constituted calculus since antiquity (see chapter 1).
 1. What was the Mark I Perceptron capable of?
 In terms of pattern recognition, not much.
 1. It was able to distinguish a black square on the left of the visual field from one on the right, and to distinguish simple letters if they were aligned on the centre of its 20-by-20 visual matrix.